MiguelPMiralles/Portfolio/Analyzing Starbuck's Stock Price during COVID-19/README.md

 Repository for Project 3 of the Juno College DA Bootcamp.

-This project is an exploratory and regression anlysis of the Starbucks stock (SBUX).
+This project is an exploratory and time series with intent of 2devising a 24-month price forecasting model of the Starbucks stock (SBUX).

 Data is pulled from Yahoo Finance for the following purposes: